Benned-H/tbs-parser/README.md

   python3 parser.py

-Code to double-check:

-* World model - Obstacle generation and label uniqueness
+Current code:

+* Randomly samples non-intersecting obstacles with unique identifiers
+* GUI plots the current world model of these obstacles and the map boundary